 The CARM policy became effective on January 1, 2021, following six months of preparatory implementation support to country teams.
-A survey in early 2021 confirmed that the majority of minimum standards are now met by countries globally.
+A survey in September 2021 confirmed that 92% of CARM minimum standards are being met by countries globally, an 18% increase from the last survey.
 Mercy Corps will continue supporting CARM implementation in the coming months.
 The CARM Policy is available on the Mercy Corps website here.